-The city is rich with history, a vibrant food scene, beautiful views and so much to do.
+Brisbane city is has a rich history, a vibrant food scene, beautiful views and so much to do.

-One of the oldest cities in Australia, Brisbane is named after the river that runs through the city and was chosen as a place for secondary offenders from the Sydney Colony.
+One of the oldest cities in Australia, the city is named after the Brisbane River and was chosen as a place for secondary offenders from the Sydney Colony.

-Fast forward to today, and Brisbane is now a popular destination not only for visitors from overseas but for Australians looking for a fabulous city break.
+Fast forward to today, and the Brisbane region is a popular destination not only for visitors from overseas but for Australians looking for a fabulous city break.